qaPaloma/seleniumAutomationExercise/README.md

 `seleniumProjectDemoQA\drivers`

 When executing the tests, you may have to update them depending on your browser's version.
-To do that, download the new version using the links down below and replace the file in the drivers directory.
+To do that, download the new version using the links down below and replace the file in the drivers' directory.

 The default WebDriver for this project is Chrome.
 To change it:
 - Go Run/Debug configuration